buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.2 =
+* Activity - Fixed word-wrapping when long sentences are posted in activity

 = 1.1.1 =
 * Profiles - New option to remove First and Last Name, depending on Display Name Format